trackagoat logotrackagoat/Docs

 Each project has:

-• A creators list — TikTok accounts being tracked in this project
+• A creators list: the people/brands tracked in this project

 Creator

-• A stats history — snapshots of follower count, total likes, and video count over time
+• A stats history: snapshots of follower count, total likes, and video count over time (summed across the creator's accounts)

-• A notes field — free-form markdown for your team's context
+• A notes field (readme): free-form markdown for your team's context

 Video

-A video is an individual TikTok post.
+A video is an individual post that belongs to an account (and thus to that account's creator and platform).
 Each video has:

 • Stats: view_count, like_count, comment_count, share_count